marco1337/yolov3Helmet/README.md

 The original website of the YOLO project can be found in: https://pjreddie.com/darknet/yolo/.

 The video tutorial to train YOLOv3 on the cloud using Google Colab is: https://www.youtube.com/watch?v=10joRJt39Ns .
 This video was done by TheAIGuy and is a good start for training a YOLOv3 model if you don't have a powerful GPU available.
+Please watch the video and follow the instructions in the video to get the correct notebook to train the model.

 This repository also includes files needed to run the model: obj.data, obj.name, yolov3.custom.cfg.